ttocs778/C-SDL-Game-Projects/README.md

   - AI behaviors including state machines and pathfinding algorithms.
   - Audio integration for sound effects and music.
   - 3D environment setup and rendering techniques.

-*Note*: Ensure that all necessary dependencies (e.g., SDL2, OpenGL) are installed on your system.